 Pre-wash cycles are ideal for loosening up dried-on marks before the main cycle.

 Many washing machines offer flexibility when it comes to cycle times, which is great if you don’t have much time on your hands.

-Quick wash cycles clean clothes in around 15 to 30 minutes (depending on the model).
-Save time by using these programmes to freshen up smaller loads.
+Quick wash cycles clean clothes in around 14 to 30 minutes.
+You can save time by using these programmes to freshen up smaller loads.
 Blomberg has a Mini 14’ programme, which can wash around 2 kg of lightly soiled clothing in just 14 minutes.

-Brands such as Beko and Hotpoint have Eco-Friendly programmes, designed to reduce your electricity and water bills and help protect the planet.
+Many brands have Eco-Friendly programmes, designed to reduce your electricity and water bills, and help protect the planet.
 Some models have a Half Load setting which also saves energy and is ideal for smaller loads.

-Although reduced ironing programmes don’t eliminate ironing altogether, they are specially designed to make the dreaded chore quicker and easier, with reduced crease technology and slower spin speeds.
+Although reduced ironing programmes don’t eliminate ironing completely, they are specially designed to make it quicker and easier.
+This is thanks to the reduced crease technology and slower spin speeds.

 Some washing machines offer special cycles created for garments with a ‘hand wash only’ label.
 These protect your clothes with a gentle wash, while still giving them a thorough clean.

 Baby cycles are perfect if you have a little one at home.
 Items such as bibs and baby grows are cleaned intensively to remove food stains and dirt.
-Brands such as Blomberg even offer hygiene cycles, capable of killing 99.9% of bacteria at wash temperatures as low as 30°C.
+Brands like Blomberg even offer hygiene cycles, capable of killing 99.9% of bacteria at wash temperatures as low as 30°C.